codedcontainer/crime-data-mining/README.md

 # To Do

 - [ ] Parse and disply HTML from mylocalcrime.com
+- [ ] Grab the data using CURL and cookie file
 - [ ] Format HTML data
 - [ ] Add CodeIgnitor
 - [ ] Added parse and display to controller